 Building a Career

 Individuals interested in a career as an industrial engineering technician can gain entry to the field with a minimum of an associate's degree or postsecondary certificate.
 They are typically responsible for planning ways for their companies to use personnel, materials, and machines as efficiently as possible.
 They also assist industrial engineers by helping them prepare for projects preparing machinery and equipment layouts, planning workflow, conducting statistical research, and estimating production costs.
-According to the BLS, the median annual wage of industrial engineering technicians was $48,210, in May 2010, while job growth is expected to grow slower than average, with only a 4% increase in jobs through 2020.
+According to the BLS, the median annual wage of industrial engineering technicians was $48,210, while job growth is expected to grow slower than average, with only a 4% increase in jobs through 2020.